-In Italy, the police can require you to identify yourself.
+In Italy, the police may require that you identify yourself.
 Therefore, it is essential that you carry a photocopy of your passport with you at all times.
 In extreme cases, the police can arrest and hold an unidentified person until that person is positively identified.
 Please read through the following advice on personal safety and keep it in mind at all times.